ACoAs – Fear of Commitment (Part 4)

 Half the subjects were required to stayed awake for 24 hours & half were well-rested.
 Then all were shown disgusting scenes from 2 movies – Monty Python’s ‘The Meaning of Life’ (1983) and ‘Trainspotting’ (1996).
 Some were allowed to express reactions to the gross images & others were told to show no emotion

-• Later everyone played an aggressive game in which they won or lost by chance, & winners were allowed to blast opponent with a loud noise.
-Those who had -suppressed- their emotions blasted their competitor at a 33% higher noise level than those -allowed- to show emotion, regardless of how much sleep they’d had
+• Later, everyone played an aggressive game in which they won or lost by chance, & winners were allowed to blast opponent with a loud noise.
+Those who had -suppressed- their emotions blasted their competitor at a 33% higher noise level than those -allowed- to show emotion

 Conclusions:

-❈ (Your) “aggressive behavior involves an action by someone else that causes you to want to retaliate”
+❈ (Your) aggressive behavior is a reaction to someone else’s action that makes you to want to retaliate

 ALSO:

-“People have a diminishable supply of physical & mental energy for self-control.
-When they use their energy toward achieving one goal, they have less of it available for others.
-When you want to succeed, the best thing is to set up your day so you focus your self-control resources on the specific task you most want to accomplish.”
+✦ When you want to succeed, it’s best to set your day up to focus your self-control resources on the specific task you most want to accomplish.”

 ACoAs:

-Spillover: when we have to sit on frustration & anger cause by one or more sources (work, family, shopping…) we may take it out on someone else – unrelated, or turn to an addiction to keep ourselves numb
+Spillover: when we have to sit on frustration & anger caused by one or more sources (work, family, shopping…), we more likely to take it out on someone else unrelated, or turn to an addiction to stay numb

-Energy drain: This is especially obvious when we waste so much effort worrying, projecting failure, obsessing about some abandonment….. that we have little left over for actual accomplishments that would make our life better!
+Energy drain: This is especially obvious by wasting so much effort worrying, projecting failure, obsessing about some abandonment….. that we have little left for actual accomplishments that would make our life better!

 4. Over-Control (O-C) & Manipulation